Rahix/tbot/index.rst

 Welcome to TBot's documentation!
 ================================

-TBot is a test automation tool for embedded linux development.
-It can handle day to day routines to make a develper's life a lot easier and it can be used for automation of test running with CI.
+TBot is an automation tool for embedded development.
+It can handle day to day routines to make a develper's life easier and it can be used for automation of test using a CI.

 .. image:: _static/tbot.svg